Stierling's woodpecker: Description

 This woodpecker grows to a length of about 17.5 cm.
 The sexes are different, being distinguished by the male having a red mid-crown and nape and the female having a brown crown with pale streaks and a black nape.
 The upper parts of both sexes are plain olive brown and the underparts white or cream with brown markings.
 The face, neck, chin and throat are white.
 A brown band extends from the eye across the ear coverts, and a brown malar streak extends to the breast.
 The wings are brown above and white below, and the tail is brown with a buff tip and pale underside.
 The beak is grey with a paler base, the legs are grey or olive and the iris of the eye reddish.

 Distribution and habitat

 The species is endemic to southeastern Africa, its range including southern Tanzania, southwestern Malawi and northern Mozambique.
 It is a resident species inhabiting open miombo woodland but avoiding dense forest.
-It is found at altitudes of up to 1500 m.
+It is found at elevations of up to 1500 m.